banner

 By Michel E. T. D. Vlasto, F.R.C.S., 1972

-In 1972, for no particular reason, my grandfather remembered a curious incident from the days when he was a medical student at University College Hospital, London, in around 1905.
+In 1972, for no particular reason, my grandfather Michael Vlasto recalled a curious incident from his days as a medical student (1905-1910) at University College Hospital, London.

-The tale he told me immediately interested BBC Radio 4 who invited him to London to broadcast this account of an attempt – which went horribly wrong – to unmask a fraudulent showman who was drawing huge crowds at London's Edwardian music halls...
+Soon after, Michel Vlasto was invited by BBC Radio 4 to record the following broadcast account of an attempt which went horribly wrong to unmask a fraudulent showman who was drawing huge crowds at London's Edwardian music halls...

 By Michael Vlasto with help from Christopher Long